briantruong777/SpotPost/README.md

 ### Following A User
 1. Go to `/_follow/<username>` where `<username>` is the username of the person being followed.
 2. This will make the current logged in user follow `<username>`.
-3. Accounts for duplicates and will prevent users from double following.
+3. This accounts for duplicates and will prevent users from double following.

 ### Unfollowing A User
 1. Go to `/_unfollow/<username>` where `<username>` is the username of the person being followed.